raegar/TicTacToeAlgorithm/readme.md

-#Solution for Tic Tac Toe with Minimax and Alpha-Beta Pruning
+#Solution for Tic Tac Toe with Minimax